truejimfrank/StreamlinedProductPurchaseForecasting/README_draft.md

 ## Methodology

-I would like the forecast outputs of the tools I work with to actually be accurate and insightful.
+I would like the forecasts of the tools I work with to actually be accurate and insightful.
 To make sure this happens, I have followed this methodology.
 All steps are important for reaching the accuracy I desire.

 1. BUILD
 2. EVALUATE